Collectible card game: Distribution

 Because of the rarity distribution of cards, many popular CCGs have a secondary marketplace, with players buying and selling cards based on perceived value.
 Many purchases are made to acquire rarer cards to help build competitive decks, while others are just for collection purposes.
-In some cases, early cards in a CCGs run or which have been banned from play can become of high value to collectors such as Magic: The Gathering's Power Nine.
+In some cases, early cards in a CCGs run or which have been banned from play can become of high value to collectors, such as Magic: The Gathering's Power Nine.

+Similar games

+There are similar games, usually inspired by CCGs, that should not be mistaken for CCGs: